 Q) What is the Hawker Typhoon Preservation Group, and what are its goals?

-A) The Hawker Typhoon Preservation Group is a charity set up by the Trustees (Dave, Sam and Jonathan) whose job it is to ensure its goal to rebuild RB396 to airworthy condition and establish a Heritage Centre for the Typhoon is met.
+A) The Hawker Typhoon Preservation Group is a charity set up by the Trustees (Dave Robinson and Sam Worthington-Leese) whose job it is to ensure the project’s goal to rebuild RB396 to airworthy condition and establish a Heritage Centre for the Typhoon is met.
 We have launched a Supporters’ Club which will allow you to be a part of this exciting project, we will constantly be reviewing and expanding our merchandise range and attending air shows in the coming seasons.
-You can already make a donation direct to the project.
+You can make a donation direct to the project, should you be able.